apache/apisix/docs/en/latest/plugins/jwt-auth.md

 The `consumer` then adds its key to the query string parameter, request header, or `cookie` to verify its request.

 For more information on JWT, refer to [JWT](https://jwt.io/) for more information.

+`jwt-auth` plugin can be integrated with HashiCorp Vault for storing and fetching secrets, RSA key pairs from its encrypted kv engine.
+See the examples below to have a overview of how things works.

 ## Attributes